Bowlesy666/2thepower/README.md

 * Accesible colour checker - accesibleweb.com

-* Stackoverflow - actually found that stackoverflow hasnt given me any direct answers as i dont understand the code that people put on there but it massively helped spark new things which in turn helped me solve problems
+* Stackoverflow - actually found that stackoverflow hasnt given me any direct answers as I dont understand the code that people put on there but it massively helped spark new things which in turn helped me solve problems

 ___